nicpittman/tropical_pacific_carbon_export/readme.md

 python 9a ...
 ```

 Note, Figure 4/D uses basemap, a depreciated package.
-A rough version of this figure is provided using cartopy but is not publication quality.
+A rough version of this figure is provided using cartopy but is not publication quality, so I recommend using the basemap version.